thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 The annotation `@CsvSource` contains a comma seperated list of values which will for the test execution.

-More details you find here in the [JUnit documentation](https://junit.org/junit5/docs/5.0.3/api/org/junit/jupiter/params/provider/CsvSource.html).
+For more details see in the [JUnit documentation](https://junit.org/junit5/docs/5.0.3/api/org/junit/jupiter/params/provider/CsvSource.html).

 The values are in order to fit to parameters `nameAuthor` and `expectedResult`.